-- Start date: September
+- Start date: September or January

 - Accreditation: On successful completion of the MSc, students may be eligible for GradStat status.

 - Study mode and duration: online across 24 or 36 months, part-time.
 Standalone modules can also be taken for CPD purposes or working towards an MSc over a maximum of 60 months.

 - a conversion course, designed for those with a background in a broad range of disciplines

 - gain skills in problem-solving, the analysis and manipulation of complex data, and use of statistical software packages